betcode-org/flumine/docs/advanced.md

 ### Order Stream

-Subscribes to all orders per running instance using the `config.customer_strategy_ref`
+Subscribes to all orders per account or per `config.customer_strategy_ref` if provided

 ## Custom Streams